19hours/sg-statutes/Acts/Central Provident Fund Act.md

 18\.—(1) The Board may, for any of the purposes mentioned in section 15(6C), and subject to any regulations made under section 77(1)(o) and such terms and conditions as the Board may impose, permit —

-(a) a member to transfer such portion of the sum standing to his credit in the Fund as may be prescribed to the retirement account of a relevant individual, if the relevant individual has attained the age of 55 years;
+(a) a member to transfer such portion (not exceeding such amount as may be prescribed) of the sum standing to the member’s credit in the Fund as the Board may determine to the retirement account of a relevant individual, if the relevant individual has attained the age of 55 years;

+[Act 43 of 2017 wef 01/01/2018]

 (b) any person to pay money into the retirement account of a member who has attained the age of 55 years; or